Foods to help children sleep

 They're practically a sleeping pill in peel!
 Bananas contain a bit of soothing melatonin and serotonin, as well as magnesium, a muscle relaxant.

 Drizzle a little in your warm milk or herb tea.
 Lots of sugar is stimulating.
 But a little glucose tells your brain to turn off orexin, a neurotransmitter linked to alertness.

 It's not a myth.
 Milk has some tryptophan, an amino acid that acts like a sedative, and calcium, which helps the brain use tryptophan.
 Plus there's the reminder of infancy, when a warm bottle meant "relax, everything's fine".

 Oats are a rich source of melatonin.
 A small bowl of warm cereal with a splash of maple syrup is cosy.
 If you've got the munchies, it's filling too.

 A handful of these heart-healthy nuts can be snooze-inducing, as they contain both tryptophan and a nice dose of muscle-relaxing magnesium.

 It's the most famous source of tryptophan, always credited for all those Christmas naps.
 But that's modern folklore.
 Tryptophan works when your stomach's empty, not overstuffed, and when there are some carbs around, not tons of protein.
-So put a lean slice of turkey on some wholewheat bread mid-evening, and you've got one of the best sleep inducers in your kitchen.
+So put a lean slice of turkey on some wholewheat bread in the evening, and you've got one of the best sleep inducers in your kitchen.